jacknewbile/yii2_loan_request/README.md

     ```bash
     docker exec -it yii_php bash
     ```
   This command opens a bash shell inside the container where the Yii2 application is running.

 * Navigate to the project folder
     ```bash
     cd yii_project
     ```
+* Run the Composer Install:
+    ```bash
+    composer install

 * Run the migrations:
     ```bash
     php yii migrate